-The volume of data — and data sources — is growing every day across on-premise solutions, SaaS applications, databases and other external sources.
+In today’s business landscape, making smarter decisions faster is a critical competitive advantage.
+But harnessing timely insights from your company’s data can seem like a headache-inducing challenge.
+The volume of data — and data sources — is growing every day: on-premise solutions, SaaS applications, databases and other external data sources.
 How do you bring the data from all of these disparate sources together?
 Data pipelines.

-Simply put, a data pipeline is a set of actions and technologies that route raw data from a source to a destination.
+A data pipeline is a set of actions and technologies that route raw data from a source to a destination.
 Data pipelines are sometimes called data connectors.

 - A data source might include an internal database such as a production transactional database powered by MongoDB or PostgreSQL; a cloud platform such as Salesforce, Shopify or MailChimp; or an external data source such as Nielsen or Qualtrics.

-Data transformation can be performed using tools such as dbt or Trifacta, or can be built manually using a mix of technologies such as Python, Apache Airflow and similar tools.
+- Data transformation can be performed using tools such as dbt or Trifacta, or can be built manually using a mix of technologies such as Python, Apache Airflow and similar tools.
 These tools are mostly used to make data from external sources relevant to each unique business use case.

-Destinations are the repositories in which data is stored once extracted, such as data warehouses or data lakes.
+- Destinations are the repositories in which data is stored once extracted, such as data warehouses or data lakes.

 The modern data stack consists of:

-An automated data pipeline tool such as Fivetran
+- An automated data pipeline tool such as Fivetran

-A post-load transformation tool such as dbt (also known as data build tool, by Fishtown Analytics)
+- A post-load transformation tool such as dbt (also known as data build tool, by Fishtown Analytics)